siemens/isar-demo/README.md

 - how to create a project layer on top of the isar layers
 - how to add custom packages built by isar and packages from Debian upstream to an image
-- how to generate a Debian bookworm image for the Raspberry Pi 4B
+- how to generate a Debian Trixie image for the Raspberry Pi 4B

 The project is intended solely as a demo and should not be used as a basis for product development.